CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

 ### Changing Default Overhead Values

-- Change any of the default values and press Update button.
+- Update the default values and press the "Update" button.
-- System Message will display.
+- A system message will display.
-- To use these new values on all existing Item Costing records, press OK and then Update.
+- To apply new values to all existing Item Costing records, press "OK" and then "Update".
-- To use these new values for new items being added to the system, press the X in the window and Update.
+- To apply new values only to new items, close the window and press "Update".
-- Any new item added to the database will use these new default values.
+- Newly added items will automatically use the updated default values.

+---
+By configuring both SAP Business One and ProcessForce settings correctly, you can ensure accurate and efficient costing processes.
+Each step in this guide is designed to align the system settings with your operational needs, minimizing discrepancies and streamlining production cost management.
+Follow the outlined paths and tips for a seamless implementation.